T4R0TARO/matchingGame/README.md

-# Matching Game App
+# Memory Game App

-Simple JS Matching game where the user matches image pairs until there are no images left
+Simple JS Memory game where the user matches image pairs until there are no images left

 ## Table of Contents
    - [Usage](#usage)